I wrote this in 2016 but it’s still relevant in 2022!

 This situation really isn’t new.
 Families have experienced it for decades, especially in minority communities.
 Barbara Ehrenreich extensively captured the experience in Nickel and Dimed: On (Not) Getting By in America over ten years ago.
 It IS expensive to be poor is not only an Atlantic article title – it is a reality for so many.

-I highlight minimum wage to say – if you and the other women reading this article launched companies and hired employees, you would directly affect the level of poverty in your communities and likely even country.
+I highlight minimum wage to say – if you and the other women reading this article launched companies and hired employees, you would directly affect the level of poverty in your communities and likely even your country.

 Hear me out